 The FIDO interface provides access to the FIDO2 and U2F applications.
 This interface presents itself as a generic human interface device (HID).
-The FIDO interface is supported on all desktop platforms running WebAuthn-compatible browsers or applications, as well as on Android.
-To access the FIDO interface on iOS, the Yubico iOS SDK is required.
+The FIDO interface is supported on all desktop platforms running WebAuthn-compatible browsers or applications, as well as on Android and iOS (starting in iOS 13).

 The CCID interface provides communication for the PIV / Smart Card, OATH (HOTP and TOTP), and OpenPGP applications.
 The YubiKey presents itself to the operating system as a USB smart card reader.
 Each of the applications presents itself as a separate smart card attached to that reader.
 The CCID interface is supported on Windows and MacOS, and on Linux with the PC/SC package.
 CCID is supported as well as on Android.
 To access the CCID interface on iOS, the Yubico iOS SDK is required.

 The YubiKey 5 Series provides six applications for a wide variety of authentication options: OTP, U2F, FIDO2, Smart Card, OATH, and OpenPGP.
 The applications are all separate from each other, with separate storage for keys and credentials.